Raising Children Who Will Be in Demand Later

 If you want to train a racehorse, you don't raise him to be out of shape and then try to fix the problem later—by then, it's too late.
 No, you train him from the beginning to become the best racehorse he can possibly be.

-Children who are raised to function at their optimal levels, will be the children who are in demand later.
+And children who are raised to function at their optimal levels—to become their very best—will be the children who are in demand later.

 The formula is pretty simple: if you want to raise a creative, independent-thinking innovative child, do the opposite of what everyone else is doing.